panoschron97/Company_Project_PLSQL/README.md

 # Company_Project_PLSQL

-I developed a serious script based on a company management system with Oracle PL/SQL.
+I developed a script based on a company management system with Oracle PL/SQL.